JustClemLeBref/JustClemLeBref/README.md

 - 👋 Hi, I’m @JustClemLeBref
-- 👀 I’m a treasur hunter, I like rare things such as good grades...
+- 👀 I’m a treasur hunter, I hunt rare things such as good grades...
 - 🌱 I’m currently learning how to breath
 - 💞️ I’m looking to collaborate with myself
 - 📫 How to reach me : you can't, i'm untouchable